Survival statistics for non Hodgkin lymphoma

 Remember that 5 year survival and 10 year survival are terms that doctors use.
 This doesn't mean that you will only live 5 or 10 years.
 The 10 year survival figure gives the number of people in research who are still alive 10 years after their diagnosis.
 Doctors follow what happens to people for 5 or 10 years after treatment in any research study.
 They do not like to say these people are cured because of the chance that the cancer will come back.
 With low grade lymphoma some people will still have the disease after 5 or 10 years but it can be kept under control with treatment.
 So, doctors usually talk about 5 year and 10 year survival instead of cure.

-Of all those with non Hodgkin lymphoma, about 80 out of every 100 people (80%) will live for at least a year after they are diagnosed.
-About 69 out of every 100 people (69%) will live for at least 5 years.
-And about 63 out of every 100 people (63%) will live for at least 10 years.
+Of all those with non Hodgkin lymphoma in England and Wales, about 80 out of every 100 people (80%) will survive for a year or more after they are diagnosed.
+Around 70 out of every 100 people (70%) will survive for 5 years or more.
+And almost 65 out of every 100 people (65%) will survive for 10 years or more after they are diagnosed.

 The outcome of non Hodgkin lymphoma depends on the type of lymphoma and in particular whether your lymphoma is low grade (indolent) or high grade (aggressive).
 But as with many other types of cancer, the outcome also depends on how advanced it is when it is diagnosed.
 In other words, the stage of your cancer.